juy/Vagrant-LEMP-Stack/README.md

 #### Small note for vagrant shared folders

 We don't use shared folder for project, and for now not put any code on Vagrantfile for this.
-We use SFTP remote access on PhpStorm.
+We use SFTP remote access on PhpStorm IDE.

 ### Where put project files